Search

 Connecting between terminal complexes

 Keep this in mind when booking flights that involve multiple, unaffiliated airlines.
-If you are booking flights on two separate bookings to save money (rather than all together on the same ticket), I recommend a minimum of 3–4 hours between connections at Madrid because you will need to reclaim any checked bags before going to the other terminal.
+If you are booking flights on two separate reservations to save money (rather than all together on the same ticket), I recommend a minimum of 3–4 hours between connections at Madrid because you will need to reclaim any checked bags before going to the other terminal.
+Single-ticket bookings need at least 2–3 hours to go back through security.
+One important note: if your passport requires an EU visa, you won’t easily connect between T1–3 and T4 since you must exit customs to catch the bus.

 Airport hotels

-Madrid has plenty of easily accessible airport hotels, but none is physically connected to the airport.
-I prefer both the Marriott or the Hilton, which both have shuttles that are frequent enough between the terminals and the hotels themselves.
-The shuttles start at Terminal 4 before going to T1-3 and then to their respective hotels before returning in a reverse trajectory.
+Madrid has plenty of easily accessible airport hotels, but none are physically connected to the airport.
+I prefer the Marriott or the Hilton, which both have shuttles that are frequent enough between the terminals and the hotels themselves.
+The shuttles start at Terminal 4 before going to T1–3 and then to their respective hotels before returning in the opposite direction.

 Claiming VAT tax refunds at Madrid airport

 The process can seem confusing.
-You will want to complete all necessary forms in the shop and bring those with you to the airport.
-You need to have the form validated or stamped at the refund counter or via kiosk before checking in for your flight as customs officers may ask to see your purchases.
+You will want to complete all necessary forms in the shops where you made your purchases and bring those with you to the airport.
+You need to have the form validated or stamped at the refund counter or via kiosk before checking in for your flight as customs officers may ask to see your purchase.
 You will need to show your boarding pass or a copy of your ticket plus passport.

 Be careful what you buy